-- 2.1.9 Perform field and video inspections on cross-line structures that have not been inspected, in accordance with the SCDOT's Pipe and Culvert Inventory and Inspection Guidelines (2011) with exceptions noted herein. - 2.1.9.1 Inspect pipes 18-inches and greater in diameter using a pipe camera system (no laser). - 2.1.9.2 Inspect box culverts via direct measure techniques utilizing a video camera to document condition, jointing, and obstructions. - 2.1.9.3 Perform a condition assessment to evaluate inlets, outlets, joints, cracks, spalling, slope, sediment, debris, efflorescence, and rust staining.
-Additionally note all drop inlet structural deficiencies and outfalls in need of regrading for positive drainage or armoring. - 2.1.9.4 Prepare a report and summary table for recommended alternatives.
-Acceptable alternatives are retain, replace, seal, clean, clean and line, or a combination of these.
+- 2.1.10 At locations where fill height is greater than or equal to ten feet, provide a minimum five foot buffer between the toe of fill and the nearest top of bank of any proposed sideline ditch or swale.
+A detail is included in Attachment B/Hydrology. - 2.1.11 Provide drainage conveyance structures to intercept offsite runoff prior to reaching the toe behind constructed walls.
+Design the structures to contain the 10-year storm event. - 2.1.12 Replace all non-standard structures with depths up to 12 feet with structures that meet current criteria.
+For non-standard structures with depths greater than or equal to 12 feet, SCDOT will take necessary measures to ensure the deficiencies are remediated, or rendered harmless.
+Such measures will include self-performing, retaining a qualified firm, or negotiating a construction change order with the Contractor. - 2.1.13 Perform field and video inspections on retained cross-line structures that have not been inspected, in accordance with the SCDOT's Pipe and Culvert Inventory and Inspection Guidelines (2011) with exceptions noted herein. - 2.1.13.1 Inspect retained pipes 18-inches and greater in diameter using a pipe camera system (no laser). - 2.1.13.2 Inspect retained box culverts via direct measure techniques utilizing a video camera to document condition, jointing, and obstructions. - 2.1.13.3 Perform a condition assessment to evaluate inlets, outlets, joints, cracks, spalling, slope, sediment, debris, efflorescence, and rust staining.
+Additionally note all drop inlet structural deficiencies and outfalls in need of regrading for positive drainage or armoring. - 2.1.13.4 Prepare an inspection report and summary table for recommended alternatives.
+Acceptable alternatives are replace, retain and seal, retain and clean, retain and clean and line, or a combination of these.
 Label one table column Evaluation of Pipe and list the chosen alternatives.
+Additionally, include a summary of the inlets with structural deficiencies and outfalls that are in need of repair to promote positive drainage.
 A SC Registered Professional Engineer shall sign the report.
-These corresponding notes are to also be included on the roadway plans. - 2.1.9.5 SCDOT will take necessary measures to ensure the deficiencies are remediated, or rendered harmless, for box culverts and pipes 36inches and greater which have not been inspected at the time of award of the contract.
-Such measures will include self-performing, retaining a qualified firm, or negotiating a construction change order with the Contractor.
-The Contractor is responsible for corrections of all deficiencies noted in the Inspection Summary chart included herein.